How High 2: Production

+With new leads

 The sequel was greenlit by MTV and Universal 1440 Entertainment as of June 25, 2018 and was announced to take place in Atlanta.
 Production started as of September 25, 2018 and the film was announced to star Lil Yachty and DC Young Fly.

-On March 7, 2019, MTV announced that the film How High 2 would premiere on April 20, 2019, 420 Day, and that Mike Epps would reprise his role of Baby Powder from the first film.
+On March 7, 2019, MTV announced that the film How High 2 would premiere on 4/20, 2019, and that Mike Epps would reprise his role of Baby Powder from the first film.
 They also released the opening credits sequence.

 Reception

 How High 2 on its premiere airing drew 801,000 viewers in live + same day viewing and a 0.64 rating in viewers aged 18–49, giving MTV its highest-rated Saturday in six years.